List of Sesame Street recurring segments: The Adventures of Trash Gordon

-At the end of most episodes from Season 35–38 (2004–2007), Oscar the Grouch reads Slimey the Worm a chapter of Trash Gordon, a book with over 900 chapters, before going to sleep.
+At the end of each episode from Season 35–37 (2004–2006), and some from Season 38 (2007), Oscar the Grouch reads Slimey the Worm a chapter of Trash Gordon, a book with over 900 chapters, before going to sleep.
 It is about a man named Trash Gordon (Gordon) who visits distant planets.
 At the end, Trash would announce the sponsors of the day.

 Hero Guy

-Hero Guy was a sketch from 2001–2002.
+Hero Guy was a sketch from 2001–02.
 In a series of 11 sketches, Baby Bear brings Hero Guy to life by drawing a picture of him and singing his theme song.
 These sketches first aired in Season 32, and appeared on occasions until Season 38.
 When Hero Guy, who is also a bear, springs to life as an animated character, he and Baby Bear embark on adventures together.
 Although they often face unexpected challenges, Hero Guy never fails to save the day.
 A brief clip of this was seen in Sesame Streets 2002 opening sequence.

 Spanish Word of the Day

-The "Spanish Word of the Day" aired in 2002 and remained until 2006.
+The "Spanish Word of the Day" aired in 2002 and remained through 2005.
 In the segments, a character teaches a Spanish word and its English translation.
-Usually, the segment features Grover, Rosita, Maria or Gabi.
+Usually, the segment features Rosita, Grover, Maria or Gabi.
 A brief clip of this was seen in Sesame Street's 2002 opening sequence.